 About Free Movement

-Views expressed by individuals on the blog are the views of the individual concerned and cannot be taken to reflect the views of Garden Court Chambers or other members of the team.
+Views expressed by individuals on the blog are the views of the individual concerned.

-I have been practising in immigration law for fourteen years.
+I have been practising in immigration law for sixteen years.
 My career began at two charities, the Immigration Advisory Service and Refugee Legal Centre, and I came to private practice at the Bar in 2006.
+My work today covers the full range of immigration law, from asylum cases through to EU free movement law, thorny nationality law issues and representing high net worth clients and businesses.